desousamario85/kids_club/README.md

 ![Mobile Navigation Image ](docs/readme_images/nav_mobile.png)

+There is a back to Top button which allows to navigate back to the top of the site.

 **Back to Top**

 ![Back to top button Image](docs/readme_images/nav_back_to_top.png)

 ### Footer

 * The footer contains all the common social media weblinks.
 They are place holders, and they only navigate to the each social media platform land page.

 **Footer**